All of Mexico Movement: Debate

-An example of this identity-based and racist position was that of John C. Calhoun, Senator from South Carolina, former vice president and future spokesperson for southern secession, in which, in his own words in a speech to Congress on January 4, 1848, he explained that: [We] have never dreamt of incorporating into our Union any but the Caucasian race the free white race.
+An example of this identity-based and white supremacist position was that of John C. Calhoun, Senator from South Carolina, former vice president and future spokesperson for southern secession, in which, in his own words in a speech to Congress on January 4, 1848, he explained that: [We] have never dreamt of incorporating into our Union any but the Caucasian race the free white race.
 To incorporate Mexico, would be the very first instance of the kind of incorporating an Indian race; for more than half of the Mexicans are Indians, and the other is composed chiefly of mixed tribes.
 I protest against such a union as that!
 Ours, sir, is the Government of a white race.

-Supporters of total annexation of "All Mexico" regarded it as an anti-slavery measure.
-Many Americans were troubled by Mexico's Catholicism, weak republicanism, and threat of an upsurge in nationalism.
+Expansionists that supported annexation responded to these objections by presenting the war as a means of "regenerating" Mexico through the extension of American political and social institutions southward.
+Some supporters also regarded annexation as an anti-slavery measure.
+Many Americans also concerned by Mexico's Catholicism, weak republicanism, and threat of an upsurge in nationalism.
+Annexationist arguments, however, often rested on the assumption that Mexicans would be displaced, subordinated, or gradually replaced by Anglo-American settlers.

-Final result
+Outcome

-The controversy was eventually ended by the Mexican Cession, which added the territories of Alta California and Nuevo México to the United States, both more sparsely populated than the rest of Mexico.
-Like the All of Oregon movement, the All of Mexico movement quickly abated.
+In 1848, the Mexican Cession added the territories of Alta California and Nuevo México to the United States.
+The annexation movement declined afterward as the US achieved major territorial expansion without annexing Mexico as a whole.

 The historian Frederick Merk, in Manifest Destiny and Mission in American History: A Reinterpretation (1963), argued that the failure of the All of Oregon and All of Mexico movements indicates that expansion was not as popular as historians have traditionally portrayed it to have been.
 Merk wrote that belief in the beneficent mission of democracy was central to American history, but aggressive "continentalism" was an aberration supported by only a minority of Americans, mostly Democrats, but opposed by Whigs and some Democrats.
 Thus, Louisiana Democrats opposed the annexation of Mexico, while those in Mississippi supported it.